Quickstart Guide

 • CPU count – CPU count is the number of CPUs to dedicate to an enclave out of all the CPUs available to the host machine.

-7. On successful completion of the image creation, you will see a notification that the image was successfully created and your application will be listed in the Applications tab.
+6. On successful completion of the image creation, you will see a notification that the image was successfully created and your application will be listed in the Applications screen.

-For more details refer to the URLs below:
+For more details, refer to the following URLs:

-1. On the Tasks tab, click on the "Build Whitelist for app: Python Application Server" task.
+1. On the Tasks screen, click the "Build Whitelist for app: Python Application Server" task.

-1. Navigate to the Compute Nodes tab and click the + ENROLL NODE button.
+1. Click the Infrastructure → Compute Nodes menu item from the CCM left navigation panel and click the + ENROLL NODE button.

 3. Visit https://azuremarketplace.microsoft.com/en-us/marketplace/apps/fortanix.rte_node_agent to create the Node Agent VM to register the compute node.